Sumwunn/Summshade_GZ/README.md

 - v1-v3 were minor revisions to make the preset less jarring on skies.
 - v4 is tweaks and includes Adaptive Tonemapper.
 My 2nd favourite.
 - v5 is my favourite since it's the most performance friendly and doesn't blow out whites too much and isn't too dark.
 It also includes a tweaked CRT Shader.
 Sadly, though, it doesn't work on OpenGL (vort_hdr compile error).
-- v6 is will switch from vort_hdr to something very similar.
+- v6 switched shaders and works on OpenGL.
+It's visually similar to v5 and marginally more demanding.

 Install:
 - Copy ReShade.ini and Summshade-vX.ini to the engine folder.